Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Alleviative Elixir*

-Various elixirs with supposedly alleviative properties are sold by small chymists and thaumaturges in the city, particulary, of course, in the Scientific Quarter.
-Some treat specific ailments, but others act more as simple pain relief and minor assistant to the body's own systems of repair.
+Various elixirs with supposedly alleviative properties are sold by small chymists and thaumaturges in the city, particularly, of course, in the Scientific Quarter.
+Some treat specific ailments, but others act more as simple pain relief and minor assistance to the body's own systems of repair.
 The worst have body-altering side-effects, but more likely is the elixir that is made lightly addictive by its creator, better for customers to return to *his* shop.

-Using an elixir requires one maneuver for your character to apply it either to themself or to another engaged character.
+Using an elixir requires one manoeuvre for your character to apply it either to themself or to another engaged character.
 The elixir is consumed in the process, and the character immediately heals 5 wounds.
 While a character can use multiple elixirs, this provides diminishing returns.
 Each elixir after the first heals one wound fewer.
 A second elixir heals 4 wounds, a third heals 3, and so on.
 Using a sixth elixir in a day has no further effect.
-After one day, the lingering effects of the elixir wear off, and the character may use elixirs again with their normal effect (this means a character can consume up to five elixir a day, each day).
+After one day, the lingering effects of the elixir wear off, and the character may use elixirs again with their normal effect (this means a character can consume up to five elixirs a day, each day).

 ---

 *Toolkit*

-To tinker with a construct, a metaclockwork battery, a blasting furnance or a train engine, the tinkerer will require a set of tools.
-What tools will of course be specific to the task at hand, but a general kit might contain the usual spanners, screwdrivers, hammers, nuts, bolts, nails and perhaps the finer tools asscoiated with the repair or modification of a difference engine, or the analytical engine of a construct.
+To tinker with a construct, a metaclockwork battery, a blasting furnace or a train engine, the tinkerer will require a set of tools.
+What tools will of course be specific to the task at hand, but a general kit might contain the usual spanners, screwdrivers, hammers, nuts, bolts, nails and perhaps the finer tools associated with the repair or modification of a difference engine, or the analytical engine of a construct.

-As well as allowing actions otherwise impossible without tools, a toolkit allows characters to attempt to heal any machine appendages Remade characters may have using Mechanics checks without the penalty usually incurred by doing so without 'medical' equipment (the separate penalty for attempting to attend to your own injuries is not affected).
+As well as allowing actions otherwise impossible without tools, a toolkit allows characters to attempt to heal wounds suffered by a Remade on their machine-appendages (if applicable) using a Mechanics check without the penalty usually incurred by doing so without 'medical' equipment (the separate penalty for attempting to attend to your own injuries is not affected).

 ---